 Although this case arises in a criminal law context, it may affect the application of civil law and have regulatory consequences within the same geographic territory, with numerous potential direct and indirect effects upon the State and its political subdivision within such geographic territory, including the School District.
 Application of this determination to other areas of State jurisdiction, such as civil action, tax, zoning, land use, hunting and fishing, etc. could affect the way the State and its political subdivisions interact with Indians in Indian Country.
-More specifically in regards to sales and use tax revenues, the Supreme Court's decision would expand the area in which businesses and tribes make tax-exempt sales to Creek Nation tribal members.
+More specifically in regard to sales and use tax revenues, the Supreme Court's decision would expand the area in which businesses and tribes make tax-exempt sales to Creek Nation tribal members.
 Although businesses are required to collect and remit the appropriate sales taxes from non-tribal members, there remains an issue with enforcement against tribal businesses that may successfully claim sovereign immunity.
-The Supreme Court's decision could effectively reduce state or other governmental units' collections for sales and use taxes, due to the increased volume of tax-exempt sales to tribal members from non-tribal businesses.
-In addition, if it is determined that the School District is unable to levy and collect ad valorem taxes on property owned by Indians in the original boundaries of the Creek Nation reservation, then the School District would need to increase the millage that would be assessed on the remaining property in the School District in order to collect the amount necessary to pay the principal and interest on the Bonds.
-At this time, the School District is not involved in any litigation relating to this matter.
-However, Hooper v.
-City of Tulsa from the United States District Court, Northern District of Oklahoma, recently held on April 13, 2022, "that the Curtis Act grants the municipalities in its scope jurisdiction over violations of municipal ordinances by any inhabitant of those municipalities, including Indians."
-The relevant portion of the 1898 statute provides that "all inhabitants of such cities and towns, without regard to race, shall be subject to all laws and ordinances of such city or town governments, and shall have equal rights, privileges, and protections therein."
+The Supreme Court's decision could effectively reduce state or other governmental units' collections for sales and use taxes, due to the increased volume of tax exempt sales to tribal members from non-tribal businesses.
+In addition, if it is determined that the School District is unable to levy and collect ad valorem taxes on property owned by Indians in the original boundaries of the Creek Nation reservation, then the School District would need to increase the millage that would be assessed on the remaining property in the School District is not involved in any litigation relating to this matter.